 Students can also be moved.
 If you have a chatty student move them closer to you and talk to them directly.
 Sometimes that’s all it takes to keep students on track.

 Proximity also matters in what and how you are teaching.
-If your lessons are not challenging or engaging, you’re going to have more challenging behaviors.
+If your lessons are not challenging or engaging, you’re going to have more challenging behaviours.

-Frustration can also cause behavior problems, so it’s important to know the best way your students learn and how challenging the material needs to be in order for them to flourish.
+Frustration can also cause behaviour problems, so it’s important to know the best way your students learn and how challenging the material needs to be in order for them to flourish.

 Reward Exceptional-Not the Expected

-This might sound counterproductive, but don’t reward the behavior you expect.
-Thank students for it and acknowledge it, but only reward behavior that exceeds your expectations.
+This might sound counterproductive, but don’t reward the behaviour you expect.
+Thank students for it and acknowledge it, but only reward behaviour that exceeds your expectations.